SIdR4g/Us-Chat/readme.md

 - Real-time messaging using WebSocket
 - Room creation and joining
 - Persistent chat history
-- [Add any additional features here]
+- Robust authentication

 ## Technologies Used

 - Django
 - Channels (for WebSocket support)
+- Redis (for message caching)
 - HTML, CSS, JavaScript (for the frontend)
-- [Add any other technologies/libraries used]

 ## Getting Started